 The flow of people can be massive, and as a result, the town suffers from it.
 As beautiful as the setting is, the main streets are full of aggressive salespeople trying to scoop you into their store, restaurant, or bar.

-A bustling nightlife draws many to Fira that goes well into the night.
+A bustling nightlife that goes well into the night draws many to Fira.
 The town at night is spectacular, and it would be easy to walk for hours.

-The most varied selection of dining on the island can be found in Fira.
+Fira offers the most varied dining selection on the island.
 It is the largest city on the island, so that is to be expected.
-Though if you are counting on a particular place, you must make a reservation; restaurants fill quickly.
+However, if you are counting on a particular place, you must make a reservation; restaurants fill quickly.

 Where have we been?
 See our country list here.